Back to all scenarios

 Trading and Procurement Agents

-AI systems execute financial trades or make purchasing decisions on behalf of organizations, often operating at speeds and scales that preclude human oversight of individual transactions.
+AI systems execute financial trades or procurement decisions on behalf of organizations, often at speeds and scales that preclude human review of individual transactions.

 What happens today